 Resolute Forest Products’ long-term competitiveness is tied to the ability to recruit, develop and retain top-quality employees with the right skills.
 We are committed to implementing new human resource practices to retain employees and renew our workforce.
 We are building a strong corporate culture that attracts results-driven and action-oriented employees and allows natural leaders to grow.

 We work diligently with employees and union leadership on the mutually beneficial renewal of collective agreements.
-Twelve of 19 agreements covering 780 employees at Canadian operations were renewed in 2018, and we hired 1,330 new permanent and temporary employees, raising our employer profile through targeted recruitment practices.
+Twelve of 16 agreements covering 1,149 employees at our operations were renewed in 2019, and we hired 1,046 new permanent and temporary employees, raising our employer profile through targeted recruitment practices.

 We believe that our employees are an important factor in our success and that our organization is bettered through investing in the recruitment of new talent and developing the competencies of our people.
 Over the next few years, many of our long-term workers will be taking a well-deserved retirement, and we will need to attract skilled candidates who are motivated and eager to learn.
 To rise to this challenge, we have built a workplace where our employees can learn, grow and contribute.

 In addition to participating in career days, open house events at schools and other community activities, we ramped up our efforts to recruit skilled employees in a more targeted way.

 We also sought to involve our current employees in our recruitment efforts by developing a referral program.
 The Employee Referral Program is designed to attract quality candidates, increase our overall speed of recruitment, and improve our hiring success rates.

 For more information on how Resolute measures and reports on employee hires and turnover, visit the Key Performance Indicators page.